nbicocchi/learn-microservices/modules/tools/slides/10 - Persistence.md

 ![](images/diagram-db-abstractions.webp)

-With JPA, we’re delegating a lot of functionality to the framework, and whenever that happens, **we lose some control** over what’s finally executed.
-JPA is a very powerful and useful solution, suitable for most projects, and definitely better than writing a lot of boilerplate manually.
-There might be edge cases, a few exceptional queries, or persistence procedures where it makes sense to use a different approach.
-This could mean maybe lower level JPA customizations, or even some JDBC operations.
+With JPA, we’re delegating a lot of functionality to the framework, and whenever that happens, **we lose some control** over what’s finally executed:
+* **Suitable for most projects**, and definitely better than writing a lot of boilerplate manually.
+* Few exceptional queries, or persistence procedures where it makes sense to use a different approach.
+This could mean maybe **lower level JPA customizations, or even some JDBC operations**.

 ## Configuration